 Students in their interviews highlighted the importance of seasoning, especially when it came to their vegetable options.
 This aligns to the quantitative data as only 8% of students selected a vegetable option.
 Students in their qualitative data expressed that they did not like the vegetables in general with one student saying, “I don’t like the vegetables.
 I don’t like how they make it.
 I don’t like the seasoning that they use.
 Sometimes they serve peas and stuff, and it looks mushed together, and it doesn’t look appetizing.”
 This type of perception is important for researchers and policy makers to note, as it appears that students are very perceptive to the seasoning or lack thereof.

 This dual finding appears to offer researchers and policy makers a potential method of quick intervention in helping more students eat their more nutrient-dense vegetable options by creating a “seasoning station”.
 With so many students discussing the seasoning that is or is not provided in their cafeteria, especially when asked about the available vegetable options, a mode of intervention could be adding various seasoning or condiment stations to cafeterias.
-This potential intervention could help students consume a higher percentage of one of the most nutrient-dense food offerings through the NSLP, the vegetables. and the other not adding any herbs or spiceswillingness
+This potential intervention could help students consume a higher percentage of one of the most nutrient-dense food offerings through the NSLP, the vegetables.

+Adding more herbs and spices to foods, specifically vegetables is not a new intervention idea.
+Researchers D’Adamo and colleagues, studied this school-based intervention program at an urban, economically underserved, and predominantly African American high school in Balitmore Maryland (D’Adamo et al., 2021).
+Researchers observed the difference in willingness to try vegetables, and vegetable intake of two identical vegetables recipes, with one recipe adding in various herbs and spices and the other not adding any herbs or spices.
+While the researchers did not find any statistical difference in the students willingness to try the vegetables, they did observe that the vegetables with herbs and spices had a 18.2% higher total intake than vegetables cooked without the herbs and spices (D’Adamo et al., 2021).
+This research suggests that the addition of herbs and spices could potentially increase vegetable consumption and is aligned with the qualitative interviews in which 85% of all students interviewed mentioned that the taste, specifically the seasoning mattered.

 Another finding from this research has been the importance that students place on the presentation of vegetable offerings throughout the cafeteria.
 In the qualitative interviews, 35% of all students expressed that the vegetable presentation was a determinant in whether or not the student would select or consume the vegetable.
 One student said, “Certain times, the vegetables can look really soggy and can taste really old.
 Sometimes the vegetables just don’t look, how would I say that, good, I guess.”